andrebergvind/big-tech-financial-analysis/README.md

 - **NVIDIA**
 - **Intel**

-The project aimed to provide an overview of the five companies overall financial health, with an emphasis on 2022.
+The analysis aimed to provide an overview of the five companies overall financial health, with an emphasis on 2022.

 ## Tools Used